 The Electronic Monitoring Program (EMP) has been in operation since November of 2000.
 Since that time we have provided around-the-clock supervision to individuals required to serve house arrest with electronic monitoring.

-We will also serve clients who live outside of the district but have been sentenced by an agency within the district.
+We will also serve clients who live outside of the district, but with appropriate referral/info.

 Future Solutions Now

 - Reduces jail / detention sentences and overcrowding